audacity/audacity.github.io/src/pages/FAQ.md

 #### How do I install Audacity or update to the latest version?
-Learn how to install Audacity for Windows [here](https://manual.audacityteam.org/man/installing_and_updating_audacity_on_windows.html), for [Mac](https://manual.audacityteam.org/man/installing_and_updating_audacity_on_mac_os_x.html) here and for [Linux](https://manual.audacityteam.org/man/installing_and_updating_audacity_on_linux.html#:~:text=You%20can%20check%20to%20see,release%20version%20of%20Audacity%20is.) here.
+[Learn how to install Audacity](https://support.audacityteam.org/basics/downloading-and-installing-audacity) on Windows, macOS and Linux here: https://support.audacityteam.org/basics/downloading-and-installing-audacity

 #### Is Audacity safe to download?
 Yes.
 Audacity is entirely safe to download and install on your desktop computer if it has been downloaded directly from the [Audacity website](/).

-However, there have been past instances of 'bad adverts' falsely using Audacity's name or logo to encourage downloads of unwanted software or malware in other channels.
-Please download Audacity from our website to avoid any issues.
-[Read this article for more safety information](https://www.audacityteam.org/download/online-safety-when-downloading/).
+We also publish versions through the Microsoft Store, via `winget`, via Github and Fosshub.
+There also are third party Audacity builds around, though we cannot guarantee for the integrity of versions downloaded from places other than mentioned here.

 ---